 - Clarity of website content,

-- Prominence of the risk disclaimer,
+- Prominence of the governance and risk disclaimer,

 - Comprehensive education centre including training materials for all trading levels,

 - Clearly-stated Know Your Customer (KYC) procedures and the collection of KYC documentation to ensure that clients are not terrorist organisations or money launderers,

 - Powerful online trading platform with up-to-date pricing and accurate technical analytical tools like charts, graphs, and oscillators.

 As the quotation mentioned above by Sun Tzu infers, the essential part of any battle is the initial planning.
 In other words, army generals draw up strategies and plans so that their troops know what manoeuvres to execute to win the fight.
 If there are no planned strategies, the army will not win the war.

 So too, trading strategies should be planned and executed according to the plan.
 Otherwise, you run the risk of placing losing trades; thus, running the risk of losing your total investment.

 At this point, it’s vital to note that Contracts for Difference (CFDs) are a useful tool to utilise to profit on small, volatile price movements of a linked (or underlying) asset.
 Secondly, a CFD is a leveraged trading instrument.
 It allows a trader to trade on margin.